Back to Blog

 Fast nootropics, zero pills.

 Nectr Focus Pouches — 62.5 mg Cognizin® Citicoline + 30 mg caffeine.
 Sublingual delivery for rapid cognitive support.
-Build a bundle and save up to 15%.
+Build a bundle and save up to 35% on your first order, then 25%.